percona/pmm/docs/manage/server-admin-gui.md

 Currently, only the following information is gathered:

 * PMM Version,
 * Installation Method (Docker, AMI, OVF),
 * the Server Uptime.

 We do not gather anything that would make the system identifiable, but the following two things are to be mentioned:

 1. The Country Code is evaluated from the submitting IP address before it is discarded.

-2. We do create an “instance ID” - a random string generated using UUID v4.
+2. We do create an "instance ID" - a random string generated using UUID v4.
 This instance ID is generated to distinguish new instances from existing ones, for figuring out instance upgrades.

 The first telemetry reporting of a new PMM Server instance is delayed by 24 hours to allow sufficient time to disable the service for those that do not wish to share any information.